ardalis/ApiEndpoints/README.md

 The following are some things I'd like to add to the project/package.

-### Roslyn Analyzer

-An analyzer could detect if more than one public method were added to a Handler, for instance.

 ### Item Template

 Visual Studio and/or CLI item templates would make it much easier to create Endpoints and their associated models, with the correct naming so they're linked in the IDE.